-Because their patients are so much younger, pediatric nurses often form strong relational-ties with them in different ways than they would with adult patients—by playing games with them, being goofy, or holding their hand during tough procedures.
+Because their patients are so much younger, pediatric nurses often form strong relational ties with them in different ways than they would with adult patients.
+This might include playing games, telling jokes, acting silly or holding their hand during tough procedures.

 Though some pediatric nurses may perform similar duties to what they would perform in a nursing unit for adults, they must carry out their duties with extra care and attention.
-“Pediatric nurses have a greater influence on their patient’s future— from growth and development to health promotion and practices,” says Rasmussen College Nursing Instructor Brooke Cobb.
+“Pediatric nurses have a greater influence on their patient’s future—from growth and development to health promotion and practices,” says Rasmussen University Nursing instructor Brooke Cobb.

-Though there are many different positions nurses can hold in pediatrics, the most common title is that of a pediatric registered nurse.
-Pediatric registered nurses perform many of the same functions of registered nurses, though the way they perform them is often very different since their patients are often more vulnerable and require great family and guardian support.
+Though there are many different types of pediatric nurses, the most common title is that of a pediatric registered nurse.
+A pediatric RN performs many of the same functions of registered nurses, though the ways they perform them are often very different since their patients are often more vulnerable and require great family and guardian support.

 - Assess patients’ conditions